itstrangvu/trangs/content/blog/how-this-blog-runs.md

 Additionally, migrating my portfolio and generating it in the same way as the blog is something I’m considering.

 The ultimate goal is to self-host both the site (no need for Netlify) and the git repository (maybe using Gitea?).
 Dropping Notion is a nice-to-have down the line.
-Getting ahead of myself here, though!
-Muhehe.
+Well, I’m getting ahead of myself here, though, mhihi.

 ## Curiosity